ilyasoulk/big-data-analytics/README.md

 2. We use parallel programming to make it faster
 3. We also do some important cleaning while operating, such as deleting rows where the volume is equal to 0.
 4. We change the encoding of integer columns.
 For example, df['mid'] = df['mid'].astype('Int8'), here the number is only 8-bits.
+5. We take care of the companies before stock and daystock